ernestbies/online-library/README.md

 # online-library

-Online library created with JavaScript, HTML and CSS.
+Online library created with JavaScript, HTML and CSS only.